Jake Roberts: Total Nonstop Action Wrestling (2006, 2008)

-Second return to WWE (2005, 2014)
+Second return to WWE (2005, 2014–present)

 Roberts made an appearance on March 14, 2005, on Raw, where he confronted Randy Orton, who was preparing to challenge The Undertaker at WrestleMania 21.
 Roberts warned Orton that facing The Undertaker, particularly at WrestleMania, could be a soul-altering experience; he then fell victim to Orton's "RKO," helping to fuel Orton's "Legend Killer" gimmick.
 He worked with the company to create a DVD retrospective of his career (the aforementioned Pick Your Poison DVD), which was released later that year.

 In 2013, Roberts announced his desire to return to WWE as a participant in the 2014 Royal Rumble.

 On January 6, 2014, Roberts made an appearance on the "Old School" episode of Raw, laying a python over the face of an unconscious Dean Ambrose.
 Roberts was announced as part of the 2014 Class of the WWE Hall of Fame.
 He was inducted by Diamond Dallas Page on April 5, 2014.
 Regarding his Hall of Fame induction, he later said, "It wasn't at all what I expected... it was more about healing between a man and his family."
-After his induction, he would continue to make sporadic appearances, and would also be a regular on WWE Story Time, even making an appearance on the show after his AEW debut.
+After his induction Roberts signed a legends deal with WWE, allowing him to appear on WWE programming and video games, and would also be a regular on WWE Story Time, even making an appearance on the show after his AEW debut.